ErickMendes21/Statistical/README.md

 It prints the results to the terminal.

-Installation
+.Installation
 Make sure you have Python 3 and NumPy installed:

 pip install numpy

-You will be prompted to choose a CSV file.
+.You will be prompted to choose a CSV file.
 The file must contain only numerical values and a single header row.

-Example CSV Format
+.Example CSV Format
 value
 10
 20